Powerful Legal Help for Fraternity Hazing Victims Call the Leaders in Hazing Injury Now

 Fighting for Chad Meredith

 David Bianchi first became familiar with hazing cases when he was retained by the family of Chad Meredith.
 Chad was an 18-year-old freshman at the University of Miami who had been recruited to be a pledge by the Kappa Sigma fraternity.
 On a cold and windy night in November, the fraternity president and vice-president spent hours drinking with Chad and then, at 4 AM, told Chad they would swim the lake because it was a fraternity tradition to do so.
-Chad hated swimming, especially in dark water where he could not see the bottom.
-Nevertheless, not wanting to risk rejection by the fraternity, he followed them into the water and attempted to swim across the lake.
-Halfway across, he had a panic attack.
-He was abandoned by the fraternity officers as he screamed for help and drowned.
-Police divers recovered his body hours later.

 When the verdict was announced, the fraternity president (who we sued) came out of his seat and headed for David Bianchi in an attempted attack.
 He was intercepted by three people who wrestled him to the floor and dragged him out of the court.
 Some fraternity members never seem to learn.

-Andrew's Law: Anti-Hazing Legislation for the 21st Century
+Anti-Hazing Legislation for the 21st Century

 David Bianchi and the Coffey parents testified before the Florida Senate Criminal Justice committee in March 2019 to propose our amendments to the Chad Meredith Act.
-The proposals included:

 • Granting immunity to the first person to call 911 seeking assistance for the hazing victim and immunizing anyone rendering life-saving aid to the victim while help is on the way